-This can either be a huge problem, because your spouse is very, very close to his or her family and you just can't stand them, or a really huge problem because your in-laws are genuinely awful people and both of you would rather have root canal without anesthesia than sit in the same room with them for more than five minutes.
+If you can't stand your in-laws, spending time with them is probably the last thing you want to do—and yet sometimes it's just unavoidable.
+Maybe your spouse is very, very close to his or her family, and it's just you who seems to have the problem.
+Or maybe your in-laws are genuinely awful people, and both you and your spouse would rather have root canals without anesthesia than sit in the same room with them for more than five minutes.

-First of all, even if you have the only grandchildren, there's no law that says you have to like the people your husband and wife also call "family."
-Lucky for you.
-However, for the sake of your relationship with your spouse, you do at least need to be polite to them.
-This may be hard if they live nearby and seem to want the two of you over every weekend for some reason or other.
-However, there are strategies you can employ to make these encounters more bearable.
+First of all, even if you have the only grandchildren in the family, there's no law that says you have to like your spouse's parents.
+However, for the sake of your marriage, you do at least need to be polite to them.
+This may be hard if they live nearby and wish to see the two of you on a regular basis.
+However, there are a few strategies you can employ to make these encounters more bearable.

 If your spouse is really close to his or her family, and you just can't stand them, you might want to seriously consider keeping the bulk of your opinion to yourself, for the sake of your relationship.
-Make sure your partner knows how you feel, then drop it.
+Make sure your partner knows how you feel—and then drop it.
 If your in-laws live nearby and you can't always manage to fill the visit with chores or distracting family activities, stay nice.
 In fact, if your in-laws know how you feel about them—and they probably do—it will really piss them off if you're acting more civilized and more polite than they are!
 Plus, your spouse will love you for it.